 TRAVIS SHARP YES, I AM A CORPSE FLOWER

-"THE QUEEREST BOOK I HAVE EVER READ IN MY LIFE." - KIRBY
+"THE QUEEREST BOOK I HAVE EVER READ IN MY LIFE.
+And the most freeing." - KIRBY

 YES, I AM A CORPSE FLOWER